Grid Monitoring and Intraoperative Electroencephalography

 -

-- Aetna considers intraoperative EEG experimental and investigational for open-heart surgery and for all other indications not listed above (e.g., prediction of post-operative delirium) because its clinical value has not been established.
+- Aetna considers intraoperative EEG experimental, investigational, or unproven for open-heart surgery and for all other indications not listed above (e.g., prediction of post-operative delirium) because its clinical value has not been established.

-- Aetna considers grid monitoring experimental and investigational for all other indications not listed above because its clinical value for these indications has not been established.
+- Aetna considers grid monitoring experimental, investigational, or unproven for all other indications not listed above because its clinical value for these indications has not been established.

 -